Interactions and Feedback

 A balancing feedback loopbalancing feedback loop: feedback in which an action produces a result that slows down and/or dampens an effect, tending to push a system towards stability. (sometimes referred to as a "negative feedback loop") creates conditions that make a process slow down and/or dampens an effect, tending to push a system towards stability.
 Other words and phrases associated with balancing feedback loops are dampening, restores balance, and reducing.

 Connection Circles: Identifying Causal Connections

 (adapted from The Shape of Change)

-Causal connections are another way to describe "cause and effect" relationships.
+Causal connectionscausal connection: the relationship of cause and effect. are another way to describe "cause and effect" relationships.
 Systems thinkers use Connection Circles as a graphical tool to identify and understand changes and their causal connections in complex systems.
 When thinking about causal connections, it is helpful to think about them in "If...then " statements.
 The "If..." represents the cause; the "then..." represents the effect.
 As you use the Connection Circle in the activity below, you will find that these "If...then" statements will interconnect in many ways.